Vulvovaginitis - overview

 - Yeast infections are most often due to the fungus Candida albicans.

 - Candida and the many other germs that normally live in the vagina keep each other in balance.
-However, sometimes the number of candida increases.
+However, sometimes the number of candida organisms increase.
 This leads to a yeast infection.

 - Yeast infections often cause genital itching, a thick white vaginal discharge, rash, and other symptoms.